BlockScience/Risk-Adjusted-Bonding-Curves/Paper/README.md

 alpha-Bonds are currently being implemented for high-profile development projects for improving the quality of primary school education in India.
 <br/><br/>
 The system consists of several impact investors who invest in impact bonds containing social good projects and receive a return contingent on the project's degree of success.
 A bonding curve issues and burns tokens according to the investor's buy and sell decisions.
 The token price is governed by the bonding curve which is influenced by aggregated investor decisions.
 Since the system employs a risk-adjusted bonding curve, there exists a parameter alpha which predicts the bond's likelihood of success based on internal and external inputs.
-Alpha changes as the bond participants in the issue claims or disputes towards the bond or its constituent projects.
+Alpha changes as the bond participants issue claims or disputes towards the bond or its constituent projects.
 <br/><br/>
 The bonding curve thus acts as an estimator of market price and the bond's likelihood of success, alpha.